Looking for a quick and delicious lemon cake recipe? Look no further! Learn how to make a lemon cake from scratch using fresh lemon juice and zest.

 Treat your family to something light and refreshing with this tasty lemon cake recipe!
 This is one of my favorite cakes to make.
 It’s a great way to use up those lemons on the bottom of my fridge and it can be served as is or dressed up with some fresh raspberries or blueberries for color.

-What makes this cake so amazing is the fresh lemon flavor that infuses both the cake and the icing, so don’t skip the fresh lemons!
-The bright, tart refreshing lemons will bring a smile to your face (and your kitchen will smell so good after this cake is done baking).
+What makes this cake so amazing is the fresh lemon flavor infused in both the cake and the frosting, so don’t skip the fresh lemons!
+The bright, tart refreshing lemons will bring a smile to your face and your kitchen will smell amazing after this cake is done baking.

 - 2¼ cups all-purpose flour

 - 1 tablespoon fresh lemon zest (from 2 large lemons)

 - 3 eggs

 Step 1: To start, preheat your oven to 350℉.
 Spray a 9 inch square pan with vegetable cooking spray.

 Step 2: In a medium bowl, whisk together the flour, baking powder, salt and baking soda.
 Set it aside for later.